JakeSteam/blog-programming/_posts/2022-09-23-counting-pixel-colours-in-an-image.md

 ---

 Whilst working on a new project recently, I needed a list of all hex codes used in a very large pixel art image (1,000,000 pixels), sorted by how many pixels had each colour.
 I struggled to find any simple solution, so here's how I did it!

+An important caveat is that I'm very aware I could have downloaded various libraries / image editors to solve this but... maybe I don't want to!
+This solution just needs Chrome, and access to dev tools.

 ## Photoshop's limitations